MaSVF-Wiki/masvf-sandbox/Massive Wiki Starter Guidebook/MaSVF Wiki Quick Setup Card.md

 5. Set 'Obsidian Git' HotKeys for Pull 'cmd | crtl L' and Push with message 'cmd | crtl U'

-Obsidian is now configured to synchronize your local changes to the wiki with the GitHub repository.
+Obsidian is now configured to synchronize your local changes with the GitHub repository.

 Note: To keep 'Obsidian Git' up-to-date, check 'Settings -> Community Plugins'.